 Redistricting occurs every ten years, after the U.S. Census has established how many persons live in the United States and where.
 The boundaries of legislative districts are redrawn as needed to maintain similar numbers of voters in each while still maintaining a total number of 435 districts.
 Because local areas can see their population grow as well as decline over time, these adjustments in district boundaries are typically needed after ten years have passed.
 Currently, there are seven states with only one representative (Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont, and Wyoming), whereas the most populous state, California, has a total of fifty-three congressional districts (Figure 11.3).

 The stalemate in the 1920s wasn’t the first time reapportionment in the House resulted in controversy (or the last).
 The first incident took place before any apportionment had even occurred, while the process was being discussed at the Constitutional Convention.
-Representatives from large slave-owning states believed their slaves should be counted as part of the total population.
-States with few or no slaves predictably argued against this.
-The compromise eventually reached allowed for each slave (who could not vote) to count as three-fifths of a person for purposes of congressional representation.
-Following the abolition of slavery and the end of Reconstruction, the former slave states in the South took a number of steps to prevent former slaves and their children from voting.
-Yet because these former slaves were now free persons, they were counted fully toward the states’ congressional representation.
+Representatives from large slaveholding states believed that enslaved people should be counted as part of their total population.
+States with few or no enslaved people predictably argued against this.
+The compromise eventually reached allowed for each enslaved person (who could not vote) to count as three-fifths of a person for purposes of congressional representation.
+Following the abolition of slavery and the end of Reconstruction, the former slaveholding states in the South took a number of steps to prevent formerly enslaved people and their children from voting.
+Yet because these formerly enslaved people were now free persons, they were counted fully toward the states’ congressional representation.